Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 Here’s the thing:

-While it’s essential to know what is most important to you, don’t exclude beauty, budget, or durability at the expense of the others.
+While it’s essential to know what is most important to you, don’t emphasize beauty, budget, or durability to the exclusion of the other categories.

 The roofing system that checks the most boxes is probably the best one for you.